The Gatekeeping Expert's Dilemma: Introduction

 This motivates the question: can the auditor utilize vague language to communicate her expertise while minimizing the risk of gaming?
 The main result of this paper shows that she can, and it characterizes how she does so.
 The \textit{maximal acceptance} property defines an auditor-optimal equilibrium: across all equilibria, an auditor-optimal equilibrium maximizes the probability that the manager's report is acceptable.
 For each message, the auditor steers the manager's beliefs in the right direction while successfully eliciting reports close to her preferred one.
 Vague talk lets the auditor guide the manager without tipping her hand.

 In practice, auditors accept the vast majority of reports they review.
 For example, in the U.S., over $99\%$ of public firms' financial statements receive an unqualified opinion---an auditor's approval that the financial statements are accurate \citep{ciprianoHasLackUse2017}.
-My model suggests that this high acceptance rate may, in part, reflect auditors' use of vague language in their negotiations with managers.
+My model suggests that this high acceptance rate may, in part, reflect auditors' use of strategic vagueness to guide managers' reporting behavior.

 Comparative statics highlight subtle interactions between the auditor's communication strategy and the manager's reporting incentives.
 I study the \textit{amount of information} the auditor provides in equilibrium, defined as the reduction in the uncertainty about the preferred report.